 Farming started for me growing up on Wiggle Worm Bait Farm in Graton, Ca. My parents tended rich worm beds with the motto, "We like them fat and lively!" and I got to be a wild worm loving farm kid.
 One of my chores as a kid was to create floral arrangements around the house.
 Little bud vases of daphne and violets sat above the kitchen sink in February, big vases of bearded iris and mock orange graced the bathroom in late Spring and bedside posies of rattle snake grass and yarrow made nights feel special through the summer.
 I bent willows into crowns, weeded my mom's gardens, and munched on fresh green miners lettuce and asian pears from the neighbor's farm.
-The puff ball viburnum and cabbage roses featured in the picture on the left are from the same plants I used to have petal fights with as a kid waiting for the school bus.
+The puff ball viburnum and cabbage roses featured in floral crown on the left are from the same plants I used to have petal fights with as we waited for the school bus.
 It wasn't until I was studying agroecology at UC Berkeley, however, that I realized Sonoma County is an agricultural gem and I was blessed to grow up a bit wild.